 Membership of Professional Bodies

-- Society for the Study of Theology, former 'Philosophy and Theology' seminar convener; current 'Theological Ethics' seminar convener
+- Society for the Study of Theology, former 'Philosophy and Theology' seminar convenor; current 'Theological Ethics' seminar convenor

 - European Society of Women in Theological Research

 - Global Network for Public Theology and European representative and convenor of the Gender and Sexuality working group

 - Society for the Study of Christian Ethics